Jwakers/articuria/README.md

 ## 4. Video Recording and Playback

-- [ ] Implement video recording functionality using a web-based library (e.g., `react-webcam` or MediaRecorder API).
+- [x] Implement video recording functionality using a web-based library (e.g., `react-webcam` or MediaRecorder API).
-- [ ] Allow users to preview and playback recorded videos before saving.
+- [x] Allow users to preview and playback recorded videos before saving.
+- [x] Save topics to DB
+- [ ] Set up upload thing
+- [ ] Save video to DB / Reference user ID
+- [ ] Add toast component for error handling and messaging

 ## 5. Saving Videos to the Database